cs0320-f25/typescript-csv-helelelelena/README.md

 ### Task C: Proposing Enhancement

 - #### Step 1: Brainstorm on your own.
+    Send a message to the user if they for some reason submit the wrong file // no file Potentially use not only comma, but other values as separators

 - #### Step 2: Use an LLM to help expand your perspective.